fuul-protocol/protocol-contracts/docs/index.md

 function getFeesInformation() external view returns (struct IFuulManager.FeesInformation)
 ```

-_Returns all fees for attribution._
+_Returns all fees for attribution.
+The function purpose is to call only once from {FuulProject} when needing this info._

 ### setProtocolFee